W W W . S P I R I T P O R T A L . O R G

 The Seven Wonders of the World

 A group of students were asked to list what they thought were the Seven Wonders of the World.
-Thought there were some disagreements, the following received the most votes:
+Though there were some disagreements, the following received the most votes:

 While gathering the votes, she noticed that one student had not finished her pager yet, so she asked the girl if she was having trouble with her list.